Taylor Walls Player Props: Rays vs. Braves

 Taylor Walls At The Plate

-- Walls has driven home a run in 18 games this season (26.5%), including more than one RBI in 5.9% of his games and producing three or more of his team's runs on two occasions..
+- Walls has had at least one RBI in 26.1% of his games this season (18 of 69), with two or more RBI four times (5.8%).
+He has also accounted for three or more of his team's runs in two contests.

+- In 29 of 69 games this year, he has scored, and eight of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.